Cris-0k/mcp-server-python-template/protocals/mcp.md

     }
     ```

-    Uses the the `MethodToolCallbackProvider` utils to convert the `@Tools` into actionalble callbackes used by the MCP server.
+    Uses the `MethodToolCallbackProvider` utils to convert the `@Tools` into actionalble callbackes used by the MCP server.

     ### Running the server